 Nathan (King Galleries)

 After his experience at Alfred, Nathan apparently devoted himself to his pottery full-time.
 He had homes in both Santa Fe and Phoenix.
 Clark notes that Nathan mentored Diego Romero—an innovative potter who lives at Cochiti Pueblo near Santa Fe (2006:104).
 In a phone conversation Robert Nichols noted that the two men shared a studio at Cochiti.
-Nathan’s struggles with alcohol, diabetes, and drugs seem to have taken over his life and he mostly stopped producing pottery by 2005, five years before his death.
+Nathan’s struggles with alcohol, diabetes, and drugs seem to have taken over his life and he mostly stopped producing pottery by 2005, five years before his death on December 21, 2010.
 (See the comments of Robert Nichols and Charles King, below.)

 The form of 2013-01 is a classic bulbous shape with the neck rising about 1.5” above the body.
 The lower half of the pot is somewhat conical, which gives the overall look of the pot a light, upward thrust.
 The upper half slopes directly toward the neck, which creates a wide, flat surface upon which most of the decoration is drawn.
 Seen directly from the bottom, almost no decoration is visible.
 The edges of the lip are tinged golden by the heat of an outdoor firing.
 The outside of the vessel is burnished to an exceptionally smooth surface, as is the first inch or so of the inside of the neck.
 The inside of the pot has also been sanded smooth—though not burnished—with the inside bottom half of the jar smoother and thinner than the top.